SunAge: The Sentinel

 The Sentinel are a race of sentient robots with unknown origin.
 Little is known about this faction at this time and the reason for their aggressive behavior remains a mystery.
 They seem to be in possession of extremely advanced technology.

 Plot

 Setting

 SunAge is set on a post-apocalyptic Earth, in which relentless total war between Earth's nations (subtly hinting to a nuclear war) have turned the planet into an irradiated wasteland, forcing the surviving humans to shelter in habitational domes to survive.
 However, with the passing of years, contact with most domes was lost, leaving the Federal Dome as the last one standing.
-It's discovered this was due to the assaults of the self-titled Raak-Zun, humans supposedly mutated from prolonged exposure to the irradiated Earth.
+It is discovered this was due to the assaults of the self-titled Raak-Zun, humans supposedly mutated from prolonged exposure to the irradiated Earth.
 The Federacy was able to survive so far due to the skills of their hardened commanders, whom must pass the trials of the "Blooding", a live-fire graduation exercise that involves open conflict with the Raak-Zun, to earn their rank.